Rolled Oat, based breakfasts.

 I started a healthy eating plan with others.
 Some are saying they are having a lot of wastage.

-I'm not having any wastage that I couldn't have avoided by reading the shopping list and making changes before I purchased.
+I do not have any wastage that I couldn't have avoided by reading the shopping list and making changes before I purchased.

-But, I've gone from never drinking sherry to a granny who is having a nip of sherry, because hate waste' and I bought a bottle for cooking purposes, and it has a one-month shelf life before it becomes expensive vinegar.
+But, I've gone from never drinking sherry to a granny who is having a nip of sherry, because I hate waste, and I bought a bottle for cooking purposes, and it has a one-month shelf life before it becomes expensive vinegar.